A.K.M. Shahidul Islam

 A.K.M.
-Shahidul Islam is a Jatiya Party (Ershad) politician and the former Member of Parliament of Kurigram-1.
+Shahidul Islam is a Jatiya Party (Ershad) politician and a former member of parliament of Kurigram-1.
 He was also a member of the UNESCO World Heritage Center's 21st Session of the General Assembly of States' Parties, representing Bangladesh, in 2017.
-He was also at the time the Research and Liaison Officer for the Bangladeshi Embassy in Paris, France.
+He was also at the time the research and liaison officer for the Bangladeshi Embassy in Paris, France.

 Career

 Islam was elected to parliament from Kurigram-1 as a Jatiya Party candidate in 1986 and 1988.